 LOCATION: Watertown Middle School68 Waverley AvenueWatertown, MA 02472

 Your participation is important to us.
-Call 617-933-0713 or email@example.com accommodations.
+Call 617-933-0713 or email firstname.lastname@example.org for accommodations.
 Advance notice (10 business days) is necessary for certain accommodations.

 Watertown Middle School is located near bus lines 70 and 70A.
 There is limited off-street parking available in front of the building along Waverley Avenue, including some accessible spots.
 Additional on-street parking is available on Bemis Street and nearby side streets.
 The building is ADA accessible.